Back to Top

 1899 - Westminster Church built a stone church on the corner of College and Westminster Avenues.
 The centennial of that event was commemorated September 19, 1999.

 1900 - Northminster Presbyterian Church was founded by merger of Portuguese Presbyterian Churches.

 1952 - First Presbyterian Church was reconstituted through the merger of the Westminster and State Street Churches.
 The State Street building was sold and the Westminster building became home to the new First Presbyterian Church.

 1954 - FPC began one of the first Kindergartens in Jacksonville.
-Its successor, the Presbyterian Preschool Program continues a vital ministry of early childhood care and education today.
+Its successor was the Presbyterian Preschool Program.

 1970 - Dedication of the Goltra Hall wing to First Church made possible by a bequest of Mabel Hall Goltra in 1965.